HONOR Debuts a New AI-empowered All-scenario Strategy at MWC 2024

-HONOR announces the global launch of the HONOR Magic6 Pro and an AI PC HONOR MagicBook Pro 16, demonstrating its open-collaborative innovation enabling an AI Era
+HONOR announces the global launch of HONOR Magic6 Pro and an AI PC HONOR MagicBook Pro 16, demonstrating its open-collaborative innovation to enable an AI Era

-LONDON, Feb.
-25, 2024 /PRNewswire/ -- Global technology brand HONOR today revealed its new all-scenario strategy by introducing AI-empowered cross OS experiences and intent based user interface, plus a suite of smart devices with global partners.
-During its keynote, HONOR not only announced the global launch of the premium flagship HONOR Magic6 Pro, but also its latest AIPC, the HONOR MagicBook Pro 16, all of which come equipped with HONOR's platform-level AI to deliver human-centric innovations.
+BARCELONA, Spain, Feb.
+25, 2024 /PRNewswire/ -- Global technology brand HONOR today revealed its new all-scenario strategy by introducing AI-empowered cross-OS collaboration and human-centric intent-based AI and a suite of smart devices with global partners.
+During its keynote, HONOR not only announced the global launch of the HONOR Magic6 Pro, but also its latest AIPC, the HONOR MagicBook Pro 16, all of which come equipped with HONOR's platform-level AI to empower human-centric experiences.

-"As we race ahead into the AI era, HONOR is committed to delivering human-centric innovations that bring open and seamless experiences that address our consumers' desires and pain points," said George Zhao, CEO of HONOR Device Co., Ltd. "We are delighted to announce the global launch of the new HONOR smartphones and AI PC, which truly revolutionise the user experience with industry-leading AI capabilities, while breaking boundaries in human-device interaction."
+"As we race ahead into the AI era, HONOR committed to delivering human-centric innovations that bring open and seamless experience to address our consumers' desires and pain points," said George Zhao, CEO of HONOR Device Co., Ltd. "We are delighted to announce the global launch of the new HONOR smartphones and AI PC, which truly revolutionize the user experience with industry-leading AI capabilities, while breaking boundaries in human-device interaction."

 Discover the Magic of AI with HONOR Magic6 Pro

-Enriched by Magic Capsule and Magic Portal, the HONOR Magic6 Pro provides users with a more personalised, intuitive experience.
+Enriched by Magic Capsule and Magic Portal, the HONOR Magic6 Pro provides users with a more personalized, intuitive experience.
 With a simple tap on the notifications banner at the top of the screen, the Magic Capsule expands to offer additional information and related options, granting users instant access to essential resources and eliminating the need to navigate through multiple apps for maximum productivity and efficiency.
-Meanwhile, Magic Portal harnesses the power of AI to understand user messaging and behaviour, streamlining complex tasks into a single-step process.
-For example, Magic Portal's AI quickly recognises addresses in a text message and directs users to Google Maps, enabling effortless navigation.
-For social media like TikTok and Facebook, it also streamlines the access and sharing, allowing users to forward booking details or online search results with just a single drag.
-Magic Portal facilitates image-based shopping experiences, seamlessly guiding users to platforms, where they can find and purchase desired items.
+Meanwhile, Magic Portal harnesses the power of AI to understand user messaging and behavior, streamlining complex tasks into a single-step process.
+For example, Magic Portal's AI quickly recognizes addresses in a text message and directs users to Google Maps, enabling effortless navigation at their fingertips.
+For social media like Tiktok and Facebook, it also streamlines the access and sharing, allowing users to forward booking details or online search results with just a single drag.
+Furthermore, Magic Portal facilitates image-based shopping experiences, seamlessly guiding users to platforms, where they can find and purchase desired items.

-By collaborating with partners and app developers, Magic Portal supports over one hundred most frequently used Apps globally.
-Ultimately providing users with a seamless experience across various platforms while ensuring they can enjoy the full potential of Magic Portal with their favorite apps.
+By working with partners and app developers, Magic Portal supports over 100 most frequently used Apps globally, providing users with a seamless experience across various platforms while ensuring users can enjoy the full potential of Magic Portal with their favorite apps.

 A Sneak Peak of Inspiring AI Practice

 Embracing an open and collaborative spirit in the AI era, HONOR actively works with industry partners, striving to bring more of the industry's leading technologies to the public.
-To demonstrate the latest joint effort, HONOR and Qualcomm shaking hands together, bringing the LLaMA 2 large language model (LLM) inside the HONOR Magic6 Pro, which is able to complete functions such as Q&A, text creation and reading comprehension in an offline environment.
-As a demo, bringing the Llama 2 LLM on device is the ability of HONOR and Qualcomm to work together to solve problems and enable innovation.
+To provide a preview of potential future opportunities, HONOR brings on-device AI with open-source LlaMA 2 inside the HONOR Magic6 Pro, which can complete functions such as Q&A, text creation, and reading comprehension in an offline environment.
 Collaboration within the industry like this can lead to a more imaginative future for users.

 Demonstrating the possibilities that smartphone eye-tracking may unlock in the future, HONOR revealed how it is possible to control a car hands-free through the HONOR Magic6 Pro's AI-powered eye-tracking system.
 The experimental concept showcases how the interplay between AI-enhanced smartphones and vehicles can go beyond screen or voice controls, unlocking a realm of human-device interactions that hold immense possibilities.